redhat-openshift-ecosystem/community-operators-pipeline/docs/testing-operators.md

 └── my-operator.package.yaml
 ```

 In both examples above *my-operator* is the name of your Operator which is available in 3 versions: `0.1.0`, `0.5.0` and `1.0.0`.
-If you are new to this or you don't have this format yet, refer to our [contribution documentation](./packaging-operator.md#package-your-operator).
+If you are new to this or don't have this format yet, refer to our [contribution documentation](./packaging-operator.md#package-your-operator).
 We will refer to both formats distinctively below where required.

 > Mixing `packagemanifest` style and `bundle` format style Operator versions in a single Operator package **is not supported**.
 All versions all need to be in either one or the other format.